X-BrainLab/PI-ReID/README.md

 2. Datasets：

-   Request the datasets from zhaosz@hust.edu.cn (academic only).
+   Request the datasets from xbrainzsz@gmail.com (academic only).
-   Due to licensing issues, please send us your request using your university email.
+   Due to licensing issues, please send me your request using your university email.

 ## Contact

-Shizhen Zhao: zhaosz@hust.edu.cn
+Shizhen Zhao: xbrainzsz@gmail.com